AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-semantic-layers-text-to-sql.md

 For text-to-SQL accuracy, this automatic metadata generation directly improves the context available to AI models.
 When column descriptions, business definitions, and usage notes are automatically maintained and up-to-date, the AI has richer, more accurate context to draw from when generating SQL.

-Natural language discovery—finding datasets by describing what you're looking for in plain English rather than knowing specific table names—further extends the semantic layer's value.
+Natural language discovery, finding datasets by describing what you're looking for in plain English rather than knowing specific table names, further extends the semantic layer's value.
 A business analyst who doesn't know that revenue data lives in `fct_orders` can describe "I need revenue by customer segment for Q1" and Dremio's catalog surfaces the appropriate dataset automatically.

 ### Governed Access Through the Semantic Layer

 Dremio's semantic layer includes built-in fine-grained access control.
-Row-level security and column masking policies apply through the virtual dataset layer—which means business users querying a "Revenue by Region" dataset automatically see only the regions they're authorized for, without requiring the AI or the BI tool to implement access filtering.
+Row-level security and column masking policies apply through the virtual dataset layer, which means business users querying a "Revenue by Region" dataset automatically see only the regions they're authorized for, without requiring the AI or the BI tool to implement access filtering.

 This is architecturally significant for AI use cases.
 When an LLM generates SQL against a Dremio virtual dataset that has row-level security configured, the row filter is enforced at execution time by the query engine.
-The AI doesn't need to know about access policies—they're invisible to the query generation layer but always enforced.
+The AI doesn't need to know about access policies, they're invisible to the query generation layer but always enforced.

 ---

 ## Snowflake Cortex Analyst

 Snowflake Cortex Analyst is Snowflake's native managed text-to-SQL service.
-It's designed to work with Snowflake Semantic Views—objects defined in Snowflake's metadata layer that describe metrics, measures, and dimension relationships.
+It's designed to work with Snowflake Semantic Views, objects defined in Snowflake's metadata layer that describe metrics, measures, and dimension relationships.

 ```sql
 -- Define a Snowflake Semantic View for revenue analytics